davisjam/davisjam.github.io/_pages/home.md

 - Socket funds research on typosquat detection in software package ecosystems.
 - Serving on the **EuroSec 2025 PC**.
 - NSF funds a travel grant to bring US-based students to ICSE 2025.
 Thank you, US taxpayers!
+- One paper accepted to **JSS'25**: Failure analysis and engineering patterns for trust and safety on social media platforms.
+Congrats to Geoff for sharing your MSc thesis with the world (and to co-author Trey)!
 - One paper accepted to **USENIX'25**: An interview study on when, how, and why software engineers adopt software signing for provenance.
 Congrats to Kelechi and the team!
 - One paper accepted to **ICSE'25**: Zero-Trust Dependencies for software supply chain security.
 Congrats to Paschal and the team!
 - One paper accepted to **ISSTA'25**: We applied CodeQL to ~250 open-source repositories of high-quality embedded software and describe our experiences (700 defects!).
 Congrats to Mingjie and the team!